Lower School Curriculum (K–4)

 Social Studies

 In 3rd Grade we focus on the higher level thinking skills, which include main idea, cause and effect, fact and opinion, and inference.
-All units have an engaging, hands-on activity to enrich each student's learning experience.
-Units include: ancient Egypt; colonial America; westward expansion; and famous women.
-Highlights include the 3rd Grade Patriotic Play and a visit to the Walters Art Gallery's Ancient Egypt collection.
-During a weeklong reenactment of colonial life, students construct a life-size covered wagon, walk the Oregon Trail at Oregon Ridge Park, and experience a simulation of a one-room schoolhouse.
+All units have an engaging, hands-on activity to enrich each student’s learning experience.
+Units include: Slavery, Underground Railroad, and Civil War; Immigration; Westward Expansion; and famous women.
+Highlights include a simulation of the Underground Railroad,the 3rd grade play, and a celebration of women’s achievements through a living museum inspired by the Judy Chicago Dinner Party.
+During a three day simulation of a one room schoolhouse, students explore a life-size covered wagon, and walk the Oregon Trail at Oregon Ridge Park.

 Science